nickmonad/bips.dev/web/content/9/index.md

 3. The **starttime** specifies a minimum median time past of a block at which the bit gains its meaning.
 4. The **timeout** specifies a time at which the deployment is considered failed.
-If the median time past of a block &gt;= timeout and the soft fork has not yet locked in (including this block's bit state), the deployment is considered failed on all descendants of the block.
+If the median time past of a block \>= timeout and the soft fork has not yet locked in (including this block's bit state), the deployment is considered failed on all descendants of the block.